spaceitup/checkout-android/README.rst

 create a payment session that can be used by the Android Payment SDK.

 After you have created a payment session you will receive a response containing the List Result in Json format.
-This List Result contains a “self” URL which is used to initialise the Payment Page.
+This List Result contains a “self” URL which is used to initialize the Payment Page.

 Top part of the list result containing the “self” URL: